theJugglingCompany.com

 A complex juggling pattern - even a seven-ball shower - has a readable structure.
 The arcs have timing.
 The peaks and valleys repeat at predictable intervals.
 The balls do not interrupt each other because the siteswap notation that defines the pattern specifies exactly when each ball must leave each hand.

-Two unrelated patterns running in the same space do not have that structure.
-They do not share a timing reference.
-They are two independent signals passing through the same nervous system without coordination.
+The light in this image does not have that structure.
+The magenta and the cyan are not in conversation with each other.
+They do not share a timing structure.
+They are two independent light sources passing through the same space without coordination.

-The result is not two patterns at once.
+The result is not two patterns in the same frame.
 It is noise.

 Each is coherent on its own.
 Each has its own champion, its own steering committee, its own communications plan, its own roadmap with milestones in specific quarters.
-When they run simultaneously - with separate governance, separate communications, separate vocabularies for the same events - they produce interference rather than pattern.
+When they run simultaneously - with separate governance, separate communications, separate vocabularies for the same events - they produce exactly this image.

-The people inside cannot tell which signal to respond to first.
+The people inside the interference cannot tell which light source to respond to.
 Both claim urgency.
 Both generate action requests.
 The timing structures do not align.
-The result is the zigzag motion of someone trying to respond to two uncoordinated signals at the same time.
+The result is the zigzag purple pattern in the image: the trace of what it looks like to move in response to two uncoordinated signals at the same time.

-The people in a saturated organisation are not absent.
-They are still there - still inside the work.
+The two figures in the image are not absent.
+They are still there - still in the frame, still inside the organisation.
 They have been reduced to outline by the volume of interference they are navigating.

 What you do not do